French submarine Le Tonnant (Q172): Vichy France

 On 8 November 1942, Allied forces landed in French North Africa in Operation Torch and the Naval Battle of Casablanca began between United States Navy and Vichy French forces.
 At 06:15, the U.S. Navy aircraft carrier and escort aircraft carrier launched an airstrike against Casablanca, and SBD Dauntless dive bombers and TBF Avenger torpedo bombers armed with bombs began attacking targets in the harbor at 07:10.
 One of the first bombs to fall killed Le Tonnant′s commanding officer.
 Her executive officer took command, and at 07:30 she got underway under machine-gun fire, suffering two killed and 19 wounded.
 After she returned to port, she disembarked her dead and wounded and again put to sea with a partial crew — three officers and 32 enlisted men, seven of whom were wounded — to conduct dive trials, which revealed that seven of her ballast tanks and a hold had been punctured.
 She again returned to Casablanca for repairs and to disembark her seven wounded personnel.

 After embarking 10 volunteers from other submarines — nine of them from the submarine — to flesh out her crew, Le Tonnant got underway at 18:35 on 8 November 1942 with only four torpedoes aboard in an attempt to reach Toulon or a neutral port or, if she failed in that, to scuttle herself to avoid capture.
 Heading north along the coast of French Morocco, she passed El Hank and Fedala between 9 and 10 November 1942. then headed back toward Casablanca.
 At 08:50 on 10 November, she detected a United States Navy task force north of Casablanca and launched all four of her torpedoes at Ranger, which avoided them.
 Ranger′s escorts counterattacked and subjected her to a depth-charging, but inflicted no damage on her.
 At 12:25, a U.S. Navy PBY Catalina bombed and damaged her.

 Unable to return to Casablanca, Le Tonnant proceeded to Cádiz in neutral Spain, arriving there on 14 November 1942.
 Deciding that Le Tonnant could not make it to Toulon, her executive officer, still in command, decided to scuttle her.
 After disembarking 45 crew members at Cádiz, Le Tonnant got underway with a skeleton crew on board consisting of her executive officer and five others.
 After she reached the open sea, her executive officer opened her seacocks at 12:02 on 15 November 1942 and Le Tonnant sank.
 All six men on board abandoned ship, and a Spanish trawler rescued them.

+Discovery of wreckage

+Le Tonnant's wreckage was discovered in the waters near Cádiz in December 2025.
+The discovery was made by a team of researchers and divers from the University of Western Brittany and the University of Cádiz, led by Erwan L'Her from the University of Western Brittany.
+After several unsuccessful exploratory dives searching for the wreckage, the team narrowed down the search zone by examining old naval logs.
+Using multibeam sonar to scan that region, the scientists discovered a wreck that was confirmed to be the submarine's.